Part 2. How to Manage Your Infrastructure as Code

 OpenTofu deploys the infrastructure, including servers, and Ansible deploys apps onto those servers

-Figure 22.
+Figure 20.
 OpenTofu deploys the infrastructure, including servers, and Ansible deploys apps onto those servers.

 This is an easy approach to get started with and there are many ways to get Ansible and OpenTofu to work together (e.g., OpenTofu adds tags to your servers, and Ansible uses an inventory plugin to automatically discover servers with those tags).
-The major downside is that using Ansible typically means mutable infrastructure, rather than immutable, so as your codebase, infrastructure, and team grow, maintenance and debugging can become more difficult.
+The main downside is that using Ansible typically means mutable infrastructure, rather than immutable, so as your codebase, infrastructure, and team grow, maintenance and debugging can become more difficult.

 Provisioning Plus Server Templating